williaz/TechRefresher/AWS.md

     - IOPS, small/random workload, transactional
   - EBS HDD-backed: throughput-intensive workload like log processing/mapreduce
     - Throughput, large/sequential workload, infreq access
+    - Cold HDD volumes provide low-cost magnetic storage that defines performance in terms of throughput rather than IOPS.
 - for ensuring consistent snapshot, recommend to detach EBS from EC2 when issue snapshot
+- When creating snapshots of EBS volumes that are configured in a RAID array, it is critical that there is no data I/O to or from the volumes when the snapshots are created. flush cache also
+- Amazon EBS encryption uses **256-bit** Advanced Encryption Standard algorithms (AES-256)
+- mazon Data Lifecycle Manager (Amazon DLM):
+  - backup plan
+  - no extra cost
 #### EFS
 - auto availble in multi-AZ
 - NFS protocol